 WHAT WE OFFER IN YOUR DWI INTOXICATION MANSLAUGHTER DEFENSE:

 Our firm has extensive experience in DWI trials.
-Our DWI lawyers have tried over 100 DWI trials, from misdemeanor DWI charges to felony DWI charges.
+Our DWI lawyers have tried over 100 DWI specific jury trials, from misdemeanor DWI charges to felony DWI charges.
 In addition, we have reviewed and negotiated thousands of DWI charges and have attended advanced training courses specifically designed for intoxication manslaughter trials.

 TEXAS PENAL CODE